matrix-org/matrix-rust-sdk/examples/rtc_livekit_join/README.md

 token.
 When `LIVEKIT_SFU_GET_URL` is set, the example uses the response values instead of `LIVEKIT_SERVICE_URL` and `LIVEKIT_TOKEN`.

+The LiveKit access token is appended to the `service_url` as the `access_token` query parameter (matching Element Call's WebSocket usage) when the URL does not already include one.

 ## What this example does

 1. Logs into Matrix.